 RJ45 (BASE-T) vs. SFP

-BASE-T (or BaseT) is the standard port type for data communication and refers to the wiring method, which is 8-position 8-contact (8P8C), used inside a network cable and the connectors at its ends.
+BASE-T (or BaseT) is the standard port type for data communication and refers to the 8-position 8-contact (8P8C) wiring method used inside a network cable and in its connectors at both ends.

 On the other hand, the SFP, nowadays with its popular SFP+ (plus) rendition, is used for telecommunication and data communication, primarily in enterprise applications.
 SFP stands for Small Form Factor Pluggable and is the technical name for what is often referred to as Fiber Channel or Fiber.

-SFP can also be more flexible in term of speed grades, and has other forms that can offer faster-than-10Gbps bandwidth, such as SFP28 that has 25Gbps ceiling speed.
+SFPs can also be more flexible in speed grades and can offer faster-than-10Gbps bandwidth, such as SFP28, which has a 25Gbps ceiling.

 While physically different, BASE-T and SFP/+ are parts of the Ethernet family, sharing the same networking principles and Ethernet naming convention—Gigabit Ethernet (1Gbps), Multi-Gig Ethernet (2.5GBASE-T, 5GBASE-T), or 10 Gigabit Ethernet (a.k.a 10GE, 10GbE, or 10 GigE).